 1. Buy Tickets in Advance

 If it is an option, buy your tickets in advance.
 Depending on your method of purchase, this will allow you to get into the convention faster avoid queuing up to purchase tickets.
 The last thing you want to be doing is spending a chunk of your day lining up just to get in.
 Or even worse, you don’t want to get to the convention and find out that it has been sold out.

 Conventions are tiring so you need to make sure you have enough energy to go all day – or potentially all weekend.
 Even if you plan on buying food at the convention, I suggest bringing snacks as you will get hungry and lines for food can get long.
 Bring something that is easy to carry and will not make a mess in your pocket or bag.
 My suggestions are muesli/health/power bars, sandwiches, nuts and chips.

-Additionally, as some conventions can get hot I suggest to bring a bottle of water.
-With proper hydration you will be able to enjoy your day without being thirsty or dehydrated.
-Most conventions will have a facilities where you can refill your bottle.
+Additionally, as some conventions can get hot I suggest bringing a bottle of water.
+With proper hydration, you will be able to enjoy your day without being thirsty or dehydrated.
+Most conventions will have facilities where you can refill your bottle.